 - The position of the victorious powers after the Second World War.
 The appearance of conflicts between the Allies (1945-1947) - Subjects of international law and their characteristics.
-Recognition of States and governments under international law - Transatlantic and regional pillars of the post-World War II European security architecture - The birth of the science of international relations.
-The ontological framework of the science of international relations
+Recognition of States and governments under international law - Transatlantic and regional pillars of the post-World War II European security architecture - The establishment of the discipline if International Relations.
+The ontological framework of the discipline of international relations